Near Realtime (every 10 seconds)

 idle in transaction state) for longer than the specified threshold of

 1800 seconds and creates an issue with severity "warning".
-Escalates to "critical" if the transaction is still idle after
+Escalates to "critical" if any transactions are still idle after

 3600 seconds.
-Resolves automatically once the transaction is committed, rolled back, or shows activity again.
+Resolves automatically once the transactions are committed, rolled back, or show activity again.

 This check is enabled by default.
 These parameters can be tuned in the Configure section of the Alerts & Check-Up page.